Exclusive: Saudi Arabia's PIF has shown no interest in bankrolling Tesla buyout - sources | MarketScreener

 However, the deal structure would come with big logistical and legal challenges when it comes to buying out smaller shareholders, analysts have said.

-(Additional reporting by Ed Taylor in Frankfurt and Carl O'Donnell in New York; Editing by Hugh Lawson)
+(Additional reporting by Ed Taylor in Frankfurt and Carl O'Donnell in New York; Editing by Silvia Aloisi and Susan Fenton)

 By Saeed Azhar, Marwa Rashad and Pamela Barbaglia